ezzing/3DLayout-documentation/3-Communication.md

     layout.getSubareaInfo(id, callback);

-returns subarea info for a given subarea.id]
+Returns subarea info for a given subarea.id.

 The data returned is: